NaH012/CyberCamp-2017/README.md

 This is the code as well as the schematic for the electronics portion of CyberCamp 2017

 # Set Up #
-This circuit is powered by a Wemos D1 Mini, a Maxium7219, and an anode 8x8 LED matrix
+This circuit is powered by a Wemos D1 Mini, a Maxium7219, an anode 8x8 LED matrix, a button, and a buzzer
 ![The Circuit](/Cyber-Camp.jpg?raw=true)

 ## Programming the Board ##